ernestwong1027/ernestwong1027/README.md

-## I'm a student studying Computer Science and Business Administration (CS/BBA Double Degree) at the University of Waterloo and Wilfred Laurier University!
+## I'm a student studying a Computer Science and Business Administration Double Degree at the University of Waterloo and Wilfred Laurier University!

 - 🔭  I'm interested in fintech and edtech
 - 🌱  Recent achievement: Achieved 75/75 on the 2021 CCC and qualified for the 2021 CCO